C++ Boost

 - Default to

-std::for the row-by-row migration above. - Reach for the Boost version when you need something
+std::for the row-by-row migration above. - Reach for Boost when

 3. boost::variant and apply_visitor